YSU Student to DJ for Pittsburgh Steelers

 Colvin has DJed in places like Las Vegas and Mexico.
 He has also DJed for corporate events for places like McDonalds and even for the Pittsburgh Pirates.

 Locally, he has worked weddings, parties and nightclubs.
 He has done events at the Covelli Centre, at The Deyor Performing Arts Center and on the YSU campus.
-On Oct.
-9 and Oct.
-23, he will take his talents to Pittsburgh once again to DJ for the Pittsburgh Steelers.

 “For me to be able to open up the doors and do the things that I’ve done here in this small town is a big deal to me,” Colvin said.